grab/engineering-blog/_posts/2023-01-03-graph-service-platform.md

 ---
 layout: post
-id: 2023-01-05-graph-service-platform
+id: 2023-01-03-graph-service-platform
 title: Graph service platform
-date: 2022-12-29 00:23:05
+date: 2023-01-03 00:23:05
 authors: [wenxiang-lu, bruce-li, jacob-yu, muqi-li, jia-chen]
 categories: [Engineering, Security, Data Science]
 tags: [Engineering, Graph networks, Graphs, Graph visualisation, Security, Analytics, Fraud detection]
 comments: true
 cover_photo: /img/graph-service-platform/cover.jpg
 excerpt: "Graphs are powerful data representations that detect relationships and data linkages between devices and help reveal fraudulent or malicious users.
-Read to find out how the GrabDefence built the graph service platform to help discover potentially malicious data linkages."
+Learn how the GrabDefence built the graph service platform to help discover potentially malicious data linkages."
 ---

 ## Introduction

-In earlier articles of this series, we've covered the [importance of graph networks](/graph-networks), [graph concepts](/graph-concepts), [how graph visualisation makes fraud investigations easier and more effective](/graph-visualisation), and [how graphs for fraud detection work](/graph-for-fraud-detection).
+In earlier articles of this series, we covered the [importance of graph networks](/graph-networks), [graph concepts](/graph-concepts), [how graph visualisation makes fraud investigations easier and more effective](/graph-visualisation), and [how graphs for fraud detection work](/graph-for-fraud-detection).
 In this article, we elaborate on the need for a graph service platform and how it works.

 In the present age, data linkages can generate significant business value.
 Whether we want to learn about the relationships between users in online social networks, between users and products in e-commerce, or understand credit relationships in financial networks, the capability to understand and analyse large amounts of highly interrelated data is becoming more important to businesses.

-As the amount of consumer data grows, the GrabDefence team needs to continuously enhance fraud detection on mobile devices to proactively identify the presence of fraudulent or malicious users.
-Even simple financial transactions between users should be monitored for transaction loops and money laundering.
+As the amount of consumer data grows, the GrabDefence team must continuously enhance fraud detection on mobile devices to proactively identify the presence of fraudulent or malicious users.
+Even simple financial transactions between users must be monitored for transaction loops and money laundering.
 To preemptively detect such scenarios, we need a graph service platform to help discover data linkages.

 ## Background